Today is my Birthday…Happy Birthday to me? I don’t feel very happy. It feels more like a time for lamentation than joy.

 “You own everything that happened to you.
 Tell your stories.
 If people wanted you to write warmly about them, they should have behaved better.”

 Of course, I should mention that not all is dark.
-For us, our friends have been a light.
-They have ministered to us very meaningfully and generously as we navigate this time.
+For us, our friends have been lights.
+They have ministered to us meaningfully and generously as we navigate this time.